-Visual Impairment Awareness – Face To Face
+Visual Impairment Awareness Training – Face To Face

 Some of your customers, clients and possibly employees may be living with some form of sight loss which may not always be obvious.
 Therefore, responsible organisations should ensure they are able to cater for their needs by empowering their staff with the necessary knowledge, skills and confidence.
 This is where our face-to-face visual impairment awareness training comes into its own.
 We come to you.

-Our visual impairment awareness training programmes focus on empathy and engagement as a means of raising awareness and channelling positive change within organisations and larger society; our aim is for this to be part of a sea of change in attitudes to, and opportunities for, people with visual impairments.
+Our visual impairment awareness training programmes focus on empathy and engagement as a means of raising awareness and channelling positive change within organisations and larger society; our aim is for this to be part of a sea of change in attitudes to, and opportunities for, people with vision impairments.

 As our nationwide courses are delivered by professional trainers, many of whom have lived experiences of visual impairment, so your team will get a real insight into how to deliver high quality customer service to people living with sight loss.